Heavy-Tailed NGG Mixture Models: ACKNOWLEDGEMENTS

 \section{ACKNOWLEDGEMENTS}

-The authors thank Isadora Antoniano Villalobos, Vanda In\'acio de Carvalho, and Sara Wade for discussions and constructive comments on an earlier version of the paper.
-The research was supported by the Chilean, Mexican, and Portuguese NSFs through the projects Fondecyt Grant 1220229, ANID--Millennium Science Initiative Program--NCN17$\,$059, PTDC/MAT-STA/28649/2017, and UID/MAT/00006/2019.
+We thank the Editor, the Associate Editor, and two Reviewers for their insightful feedback on an earlier draft of this paper.
+We extend our thanks Isadora Antoniano Villalobos, Vanda In\'acio de Carvalho, and Sara Wade for discussions and constructive comments on an earlier version of the paper.
+The research was supported by the Chilean, Mexican, and Portuguese NSFs through the projects Fondecyt Grant 1220229, ANID--Millennium Science Initiative Program--NCN17$\,$059,\\ https://doi.org/10.54499/UIDB/04106/2020 and https://doi.org/10.54499/UIDP/04106/2020.